Types of memory verbal. What is nonverbal memory? Verbal and nonverbal memory

 Power

-Attraction is a primary instinctive state, a need not processed by consciousness, a subjective attraction to a goal, leading to a state of emotional tension and prompting to take some action to satisfy the desire.
+Attraction is a primary instinctive state, a need not processed by consciousness, a subjective attraction to a goal, leading to a state of emotional tension and prompting one to take some action to satisfy the desire.

 Attention